Puri12/docker-release-maker/README.md

    1. The Dockerfile is linted (using [Hadolint](https://github.com/hadolint/hadolint) by default).
    1. The built image is scanned locally using [Snyk](https://snyk.io/).
-   1. If the repository has functional tests defined, these are run.
+   1. If the repository has functional tests defined, AND this is the latest point release, these are run.
+   1. The image is pushed to Docker Hub.

-(The above test & scanning steps are run via a hook; see `post_build.sh` and `--post-build-hook` below).
+The above test & scanning steps are run via a hook; see `post_build.sh` and `--post-build-hook` below.
+Additionally, as noted above, the func-tests are only run for the latest point-release of each version (e.g. 1.2.2 and 1.3.2, but not 1.2.1 or 1.3.1).
+This is to cut down on the already long test times; we assume there should not be major issues between minor versions, and if so upgrading to the latest minor version should be a reasonable fix.

 The above steps build images for existing versions.
 However, we also want the ability to rebuild existing images to pick up changes to the Dockerfile